 What are Air Roots?

+When Phalaenopsis orchid roots are healthy, velamen is silvery-white, round and plump and the air roots are firm and white.
 You should definitely not remove healthy air roots.
 There’s a good chance you can harm your plant.
 You could even introduce a dangerous virus.